mattetti/merb-book/book-content/en/2-getting-started/8-request-path.markdown

 ## Router

-Once the request is being passed to the stack, the first step is the router.
+Once the request is being passed to the stack, the router is asked where to go by the request.
+The request then sends itself to the controller.

+The Router's job is to set up parameters extracted from the request and to tell the request where to go.
-The Router's job is to map a request to a controller method (action) and pass it the request parameters.
+In most cases, the router maps a request to a controller method (action) and also sets up parameters extracted from the request.
-However, you might decide to process the request in the router directly using a deferred route.
-This will stop the request cycle at the router, and a controller isn't used.
-We will not cover this use case in this chapter.

 Behind the scenes the Merb framework has already done some work for you.
 By the time a request reaches the controller, Merb has:

     * Extracted the request URI Path.
-* Looked through the requests Cookies and populated the cookies hash.
-* Restored the session if it existed for this request.
-* parsed any Post or Query data sent by the client into the params hash.
+    * Parses any Post or Query data sent by the client into the params hash.
+    * Setup access to request cookies and the current session.

 The developer can use any of this information to route the request.
 Please see the chapter on routing for more information.